-1. The purpose of this report is to seek the approval of the Executive Member for the Service Plans for 2007/8 of each of the Service areas.
+1. The purpose of this report is to seek the approval of the Executive Member for the Stage Two Service Plans for 2007/8 of each of the Service areas.
+The Stage One service plans were approved at the December 2006 EMAP.
+These service plans contain the 2007/8 budget information and some performance data which was not available at that time.